Benefits of Arch Supports and Why You Should Wear Them

 Aetrex Lynco Arch Supports

-Aetrex Lynco’s arch supports are recognized as the #1 orthotic system on the market today and are recommended by both medical professionals worldwide.
-Lynco offers a large selection of arch supports so let’s start with Lynco’s most popular arch supports.
+Aetrex Lynco’s arch supports are recognized as the #1 orthotic system on the market today and are recommended by orthopedic medical professionals worldwide.
+Lynco offers a large selection of medial arch support products, so let’s start with Lynco’s most popular arch supports.
 The L2200 are exceptional for their slow recovery memory foam, which customizes to the shape of your foot, providing both balance and body alignment, thus reducing unnecessary stress on the plantar fascia.
 While the memory foam is great, it does make fitting difficult.
 Therefore, when memory foam is not an option, Lynco also offers the L2400 series.
 The L2400 series arch supports are customizable and are designed with removable gel plugs that allow you to modify for pressure points in your feet.
 This model is a little thinner than the memory foam L2200 model, so it will be easier to fit into most shoes.

 Lucky Feet Shoes Arch Supports

 Finally, Lucky Feet Shoes dress arch supports effectively support your arches and evenly distribute pressure across your whole foot.
 These arch supports are designed with comfort in mind and are thinner than most.
-Their ¾ length is ideal for those looking for a shorter length arch support to help alleviate plantar fasciitis pain and heel pain.
+Their ¾ length is ideal for those looking for a shorter length medial arch support to help alleviate plantar fasciitis pain and heel pain.
 They are great for the active individual who is looking for more support and less conformity in their orthotics.
 These Lucky Feet Shoes Arch Supports are built without a metatarsal pad and with a metatarsal pad.
 Extra metatarsal cushioning can also help your ball-of-foot pain and foot conditions such as Metatarsalgia.
 The metatarsal pad(met pad) provide forefoot support and help keep your toes spread apart and in their natural position.
 The pads add increased metatarsal support with overall cushioning to provide ball-of-foot pain relief on top of the benefits of an arch support.

 What are the Different Types of Orthotics?